Ishbia Mat Sells 596,356 Shares of UWM (NYSE:UWMC) Stock

 UWM Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, October 9th.
-Shareholders of record on Thursday, September 18th will be given a dividend of $0.10 per share.
-The ex-dividend date of this dividend is Thursday, September 18th.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, October 9th.
+Shareholders of record on Thursday, September 18th will be issued a $0.10 dividend.
+The ex-dividend date is Thursday, September 18th.
 This represents a $0.40 dividend on an annualized basis and a yield of 6.4%.
-UWM’s dividend payout ratio (DPR) is currently -800.00%.
+UWM’s dividend payout ratio is -800.00%.

+Several large investors have recently bought and sold shares of UWMC.
+GAMMA Investing LLC grew its stake in shares of UWM by 101.8% in the first quarter.
+GAMMA Investing LLC now owns 5,863 shares of the company’s stock worth $32,000 after acquiring an additional 2,958 shares during the period.
+Raymond James Financial Inc. bought a new stake in shares of UWM in the second quarter worth approximately $35,000.
+Signaturefd LLC grew its position in UWM by 135.4% in the 1st quarter.
+Signaturefd LLC now owns 8,159 shares of the company’s stock worth $45,000 after purchasing an additional 4,693 shares during the period.
+R Squared Ltd bought a new stake in UWM in the 2nd quarter worth approximately $51,000.
+Finally, Quarry LP bought a new stake in UWM in the 1st quarter worth approximately $53,000.
+53.59% of the stock is currently owned by institutional investors.

 Analysts Set New Price Targets

-Several equities analysts have recently weighed in on the stock.
-Wall Street Zen raised shares of UWM from a “strong sell” rating to a “hold” rating in a report on Saturday, August 9th.
-Barclays raised shares of UWM from an “equal weight” rating to an “overweight” rating and set a $6.00 target price for the company in a report on Tuesday, July 8th.
-BTIG Research reaffirmed a “buy” rating and set a $10.00 target price on shares of UWM in a report on Monday.
-Keefe, Bruyette & Woods lowered shares of UWM from an “outperform” rating to a “market perform” rating and cut their target price for the company from $6.50 to $4.50 in a report on Thursday, July 10th.
-Finally, The Goldman Sachs Group cut their target price on shares of UWM from $6.00 to $5.25 and set a “neutral” rating for the company in a report on Wednesday, July 2nd.
-Two research analysts have rated the stock with a Buy rating and five have assigned a Hold rating to the stock.
-According to data from MarketBeat.com, the company currently has an average rating of “Hold” and an average target price of $6.18.
+Several brokerages recently issued reports on UWMC.
+Keefe, Bruyette & Woods lowered shares of UWM from an “outperform” rating to a “market perform” rating and decreased their price target for the stock from $6.50 to $4.50 in a research note on Thursday, July 10th.
+BTIG Research reaffirmed a “buy” rating and set a $10.00 target price on shares of UWM in a research note on Monday, September 22nd.
+Barclays raised shares of UWM from an “equal weight” rating to an “overweight” rating and set a $6.00 target price for the company in a research note on Tuesday, July 8th.
+Wall Street Zen raised UWM from a “strong sell” rating to a “hold” rating in a research report on Saturday, August 9th.
+Finally, The Goldman Sachs Group reduced their price objective on UWM from $6.00 to $5.25 and set a “neutral” rating for the company in a research report on Wednesday, July 2nd.
+Two investment analysts have rated the stock with a Buy rating and five have given a Hold rating to the company.
+According to MarketBeat, the company currently has an average rating of “Hold” and a consensus target price of $6.18.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Cambridge Investment Research Advisors Inc. boosted its position in shares of UWM by 15.3% during the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 408,182 shares of the company’s stock valued at $2,229,000 after acquiring an additional 54,160 shares during the last quarter.
-Wealth Enhancement Advisory Services LLC boosted its position in shares of UWM by 112.5% during the 1st quarter.
-Wealth Enhancement Advisory Services LLC now owns 118,720 shares of the company’s stock valued at $648,000 after acquiring an additional 62,862 shares during the last quarter.
-Sequoia Financial Advisors LLC acquired a new position in shares of UWM during the 1st quarter valued at about $65,000.
-GAMMA Investing LLC boosted its position in shares of UWM by 101.8% during the 1st quarter.
-GAMMA Investing LLC now owns 5,863 shares of the company’s stock valued at $32,000 after acquiring an additional 2,958 shares during the last quarter.
-Finally, Zurcher Kantonalbank Zurich Cantonalbank boosted its position in shares of UWM by 42.3% during the 1st quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 25,845 shares of the company’s stock valued at $141,000 after acquiring an additional 7,687 shares during the last quarter.
-Institutional investors and hedge funds own 53.59% of the company’s stock.

 UWM Holdings Corporation engages in the residential mortgage lending business in the United States.
 The company offers mortgage loans through wholesale channel.
 It originates primarily conforming and government loans.
 UWM Holdings Corporation was founded in 1986 and is headquartered in Pontiac, Michigan.